Skip to main content

 --compressed

-Finally, through the Orq studio, find the View Code button on your Evaluator page. the following modal opens:
+Finally, through the Orq studio, find the View Code button on your Evaluator page.
+The following modal opens:

 This code is used to call the current Evaluator through the API.
 Ensure the payload is containing all necessary data for the Evaluator to execute correctly.